Anchor Points: Benchmarking Models with Much Fewer Examples: Micro-Benchmarking Approach

 \section{Micro-Benchmarking Approach}

 We measure how well an example $(x_1,y_1)$ represents another example using the Pearson correlation of correct class confidence in the two examples measured across the predictions of the source models in $\mathcal{S} = \{\phi_n\}_{n=1}^{N}$.
+If our data is not annotated, we can instead compute $\mathcal{Y}$ Pearson correlations (one across each class) per example pair and average them.
 However, model confidences are bounded by [0, 1] and thus can only follow a linear trend for a bounded range.
 Akin to \citet{accline}, we take the logit transform of the confidences to scale the axes from [0,1] to $[-\inf, +\inf]$ prior to computing correlations.
-We denote this composite operation as $CORR_\mathcal{S}$.
-The task of selecting a $X_{acq}$ that is maximally representative of $X_{eval}$ for all models in $\mathcal{S}$ reduces to solving a facility location problem that maximizes the correlation between the selected and the remaining points:
+We denote this composite function as $CORR_\mathcal{S}$.
+The task of selecting a $X_{acq}$ that is maximally representative of $D_{eval}$ for all models in $\mathcal{S}$ reduces to solving a K-Medoids problem that maximizes the correlation between the selected and the remaining points:

-where $C_i$ is the set containing all $x_{eval}$ that are more strongly correlated with $x_{acq}^i$ than any other $x_{acq}^j$.
-This objective makes the assumption that our estimate for $\phi(x_{eval})$ leverages only the most strongly correlated $\phi(x_{acq}^i)$.
-This is appropriate as we do not find that estimating $\phi(x_{eval})$ using multiple $\phi(x_{acq}^j)$ is helpful.
-We efficiently solve our objective using an efficient implementation of K-Medoids \cite{kmedoids}.
+where $B$ is the number of anchor points and $Q_i$ is the set containing all $x_{eval}$ that are more strongly correlated with $x_{acq}^i$ than any other $x_{acq}^j$.
+This objective makes the assumption that the estimate for $\phi_m(x_{eval})$ leverages only the most strongly correlated $\phi_m(x_{acq}^i)$.
+We efficiently solve this objective using the Partitioning Around Medoids (PAM) algorithm \cite{kmedoids}.